|

 soap opera than the book itself.

-The already famous poet Shelly first
+The already famous poet Shelley first

 met Mary Godwin in London when she was sixteen, while visiting with her